-A. B. Walker’s loyalist ancestor was among the first blacks to settle on the Kingston Peninsula, upriver from Saint John, in 1786.
-The son of a farmer, Walker was probably educated in the school operated by William Elias Scovil, Anglican rector of Kingston, whose method of shorthand he may have learned.
-While still in his teens, Walker was employed as secretary and stenographer by the American phrenologists Orson Squire Fowler and Samuel Roberts Wells, who toured the Canadian provinces as part of their lecture circuit.
-After graduating from the National University in Washington, D.C., Walker returned to Saint John and commenced a three-year studentship in the office of lawyer George Godfrey Gilbert, supporting himself as a shorthand reporter.
-He graduated llb from the National University law school, and was admitted an attorney of the Supreme Court of New Brunswick in June 1881.
-He was called to the bar in June 1882, thus becoming the first native Afro-Canadian lawyer – a distinction hitherto wrongly conferred on Delos Rogest Davis* of Ontario.
-Towards the end of his life he would also claim to have earned a dcl, but no documentary evidence exists to support his assertion.
+After finishing his studies at the National University in Washington, D.C., Walker returned to Saint John and became a law student in the office of lawyer George Godfrey Gilbert.
+During this time, he supported himself as a shorthand reporter.
+Walker eventually graduated from the National University law school with an LLB and was admitted as an attorney of the Supreme Court of New Brunswick in June of 1881.
+He was called to the bar in June of 1882, making him the first native Afro-Canadian lawyer.
+This title had previously been wrongly attributed to Delos Rogest Davis of Ontario.
+Near the end of his life, Walker claimed to have earned a DCL, but there is no documentation to support this assertion.

-After the collapse of “Neith“, Walker threw himself into the founding and promotion of the African Civilization Movement, which had close links with the African Methodist Episcopal Church and of which he served as president.
-The chief object of the movement was to create in British Africa an exemplary colony of intelligent and industrious blacks drawn from Canada and other English-speaking countries.
-Walker travelled throughout Canada and the United States publicizing his ideas, but met with little success.
-He was touring Ontario on behalf of the movement when he was overtaken by the pulmonary tuberculosis which led to his death.
+Following the demise of “Neith,” Walker dedicated himself to the establishment and promotion of the African Civilization Movement, of which he served as president.
+The organization was closely affiliated with the African Methodist Episcopal Church and aimed to create an exemplary colony of intelligent and hardworking blacks from Canada and other English-speaking countries in British Africa.
+Despite traveling throughout Canada and the United States to publicize his ideas, Walker’s efforts met with limited success.
+While on a tour of Ontario to promote the movement, he contracted pulmonary tuberculosis, which ultimately led to his death.

-Abraham Beverly Walker died in 1909 is buried in the Church of England cemetery on Thorne Avenue in Saint John.
+Abraham Beverly Walker passed away in 1909 and was buried in the Church of England cemetery on Thorne Avenue in Saint John.